Submissions

 2.1- File formatting

-Please remember that we count on the voluntary work of editors and a small paid staff that can save time fixing formatting and typeset inconsistencies generated by non-obedience to Authors' Guidelines.
+Please remember that we rely on the voluntary work of editors and a small paid staff, which can save time fixing formatting and typesetting inconsistencies generated by non-compliance with the Authors' Guidelines.

-Submitting a manuscript that follows the authors' guidelines is an elementary demonstration of appreciation for the journal and its collaborative, open-access publication philosophy.
+Submitting a manuscript that follows the journal's guidelines is a fundamental demonstration of appreciation for the journal and its collaborative, open-access publication philosophy.

 All manuscripts submitted to Sociobiology must be written in English, with clarity and readability in mind.
-Manuscripts are subject to editing to ensure conformity to editorial standards and journal style.
+Manuscripts are subject to editing to ensure conformity with editorial standards and the journal's style.

 • Use continuous line numbering on all pages of your manuscript.